An Ocean Address: Coherence at Sea with Anna Nash

 The ship, Nash says, functions like a small village.

-Logistics, maintenance, dining, housekeeping, navigation and entertainment operate simultaneously within the same structure that guests inhabit.
-The margin for visible failure is narrow.
+Logistics, dining, maintenance, and navigation all run at the same time within the very spaces guests live in, leaving a tiny margin for error.
 When something breaks down on land, it can disappear behind service corridors or city infrastructure.
 At sea, every operational weakness remains inside the same closed environment.

 Slowing down may describe the real product more accurately than marble floors or designer furniture.
 The physical separation from the world, the rhythm of the sea, and the impossibility of constant connectivity create conditions in which certain travellers finally allow themselves to rest.